ryanhill2/Data-Mining/README.md

 There are three files in this upload:

 Scraper3:
-Contains function "final_data" which generates data for ad's coherent to specific conditions entered as arguments to the function.
+Contains function "final_data" which generates data from ad's according to specific conditions entered as arguments to the function.

 Data_Gatherer:
 Contains the function "data_gatherer" which iterates the "final_data" function from scraper3 through all possible inputs, for a certain range of years and a certain make and model.